kbarbounakis/most-data-sqlite/README.md

 If you are intended to use SQLite adapter as the default database adapter set the property "default" to true.

 ####Post Installation Note:
-SQLite Data Adapter comes with a regular expression extension for SQLite.
+SQLite Data Adapter comes with a regular expression extension for SQLite (regexp.c).
 You have to compile this extension as follows:

 #####Using GCC/MinGW on Windows and Linux
 gcc -shared -fPIC -Isqlite3 -o regexp.0.dylib regexp.c